 The point of this post is more about the adult politics that comes into play surrounding birthday parties for our precious children.
-Anette from 3 Little Buttons wrote this post about how her four-year old daughter was not invited to a friend’s birthday party and had to walk past the party to get home.
+Anette from 3 Little Buttons wrote this post about how her four-year old daughter was not invited to a friend’s birthday party.
+And then had to walk past the party to get home.

-This really hit home for me, because my youngest daughter has also been excluded for the past two birthday’s in a row from a certain classmate’s birthday party.
+This really hit home for me, because my youngest daughter has also been excluded for the past two birthday’s in a row from a certain classmate.
 Let me try to be fair here before I start ranting and paint the whole picture for you.

-Last year (the following year), I saw via the wonderful joy that is Facebook, that one of the little boys in her class had a birthday party and quite a few of their classmates were invited, but not my daughter.
+Last year (the following year), I saw via the wonderful joy that is Facebook, that one of the little boys in her class had a birthday party.
+Quite a few of their classmates were invited, but not my daughter.
 I was a bit hurt on her behalf.
-I tried to push it aside and make excuses to myself as to why this was; maybe it was only boys, maybe it was only family and a few friends, maybe there were budget or space challenges; but when there is photographic evidence to the contrary, your excuses run out and you just accept the obvious and forget about it whilst trying NOT to take it personally.
-Fortunately she didn’t know.
+I tried to push it aside and make excuses to myself as to why this was; maybe it was only boys, maybe it was only family and a few friends, maybe there were budget or space challenges.

 This year rolled round, and thanks again to the joys of Facebook, I see that the same little boy has just had a birthday party and all of their little class friend-clique were at the party, boys and girls, except for my daughter.
 Even my daughter’s BFF (whose parents are not friends with the family) was there.
 If I was ever in doubt of her being purposefully excluded, the doubt was now gone.
 There are two possible explanations here: